You can design a Family Photo Gallery Wall for your home. Below is the Monogram Family Photo Wall Gallery step-by-step tutorial.

 Two years ago we purchased this beautiful home.
 I remember being so excited about all of the decorating possibilities and all of the fun things I could do with it!

 In my defense, we were waiting to paint.
-At least that is that is the excuse that I gave myself.
+At least that is the excuse that I gave myself.
 But we painted in March!
 You can read all about it in my post, Choosing My Perfect Paint Wall Color.

-The main level of my home consists of a sitting room, living room, dining room and kitchen.
+The main level of my home consists of a sitting room, living room, dining room, and kitchen.
 Since this is the area we spend the most time and where we entertain (when we do), that this would be the best place to start.

-The frames were wrapped and new and had cardboard covers over each corner so there is no way I could have known.
-And of course, it was too late to take them back since I procrastinated this project for two years.
+The frames were wrapped and had cardboard covers over each corner so there is no way I could have known.
+And of course, it was too late to take them back since I procrastinated on this project for two years.

 I had been collecting A's for the last couple of years so I could do a monogram wall somewhere in my house too.
 That is when I decided to combine the two and have a Monogram Photo Gallary Wall.